Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 Places in ACs may be characterised by less pollution, fewer unskilled labour with the decline of industry.
 However, large factories may remain, increasing crime and leaching from contaminated factories may give places a unique identity.
 Theses previously exotic countries - most likely LIDCs - may receive the other end, with increased contamination, rapid rural-urban migration fuelling slum settlements, and exploitative employers leaving a negative perception of the place amongst its own residents.

 Cultures and religions may increasingly be less and less influential in how we feel about places.
-Increased homogenisation of cultures, transnational corporations wanting to make their presence known on ev
+Increased homogenisation of cultures, transnational corporations (Nike, McDonald's)wanting to make their presence known on every high street and the disappearance of old traditions as young people become enveloped by social media are contributing to a feel of uniformity within towns and cities worldwide.
+The "clone town" index was made to study this phenomenon.

 ## Economic change and patterns of social inequality
 > 3.a.
 The distribution of resources, wealth and opportunities are not evenly spread within and between places.